What Credit Score is Needed to Buy a Home?

 Allen's middle FICO score of 665 is considered fair on the scale for credit score tiers below.
 According to FHA guidelines, the credit score needed to buy a house is 580.
 From a credit score perspective, Allen is in good shape.
 If he meets the other FHA requirements, we could expect approval for a FHA loan.
 He would get a good interest rate.
 A lower rate would be possible if his FICO score was higher.

-Here’s a rule of thumb: borrowers with lower credit scores can expect higher interest rates.
+Here's an important rule of thumb: borrowers with lower credit scores can expect higher interest rates.
 Borrowers with higher credit scores can expect lower interest rates.

 Things That Damage Your Credit Score